NCAR/DART/models/wrf/tutorial/README.rst

 assimilation and consistent with the strong reduction in RMSE.

-The same plot as above is given below excerpt for the observation type:
+The same plot as above except for the observation type:
 ``RADIOSONE_SPECIFIC_HUMIDITY``.

 +-------------------------------------------------------------+